-Deep learning models have lately attracted a great lot of attention in the field of intrusion detection since they can automatically create hierarchical representations from unprocessed data.
+Deep learning models have lately attracted intrusion detection since they can automatically create hierarchical representations from unprocessed data.

 The deep learning method Tang et al. published in 2016 for network intrusion detection started with stacking autoencoders.
 With an accuracy rate of 98.81%, their model outperformed conventional machine learning methods on the utilized dataset for the KDD Cup "99".